japila-books/apache-spark-internals/docs/storage/NettyBlockRpcServer.md

   String[] blockIds)
 ----

-When received, NettyBlockRpcServer requests the <<blockManager, BlockDataManager>> for xref:storage:BlockDataManager.adoc#getBlockData[block data] for every block id in the message.
-The block data is a collection of xref:network:ManagedBuffer.adoc[] for every block id in the incoming message.
+When received, NettyBlockRpcServer requests the <<blockManager, BlockDataManager>> for storage:BlockDataManager.md#getBlockData[block data] for every block id in the message.
+The block data is a collection of network:ManagedBuffer.md[] for every block id in the incoming message.

-NettyBlockRpcServer then xref:network:OneForOneStreamManager.adoc#registerStream[registers a stream of ``ManagedBuffer``s (for the blocks) with the internal `StreamManager`] under `streamId`.
+NettyBlockRpcServer then network:OneForOneStreamManager.md#registerStream[registers a stream of ``ManagedBuffer``s (for the blocks) with the internal `StreamManager`] under `streamId`.

-NOTE: The internal `StreamManager` is xref:network:OneForOneStreamManager.adoc[OneForOneStreamManager] and is created when <<creating-instance, NettyBlockRpcServer is created>>.
+NOTE: The internal `StreamManager` is network:OneForOneStreamManager.md[OneForOneStreamManager] and is created when <<creating-instance, NettyBlockRpcServer is created>>.

 You should see the following TRACE message in the logs: